RobRangel/Counter/README.md

 >This is a project called Collor Flipper.
 It is a very simple but interesting project in order to practice JavaScript (DOM)

-There is no need for any further download in order to run this code.
+I recomend the use of Visual Studio Code to run the code.